McCarthy Counters NR Editors' Gingrich Attack

 McCarthy goes on about Huntsman:

 And Huntsman's "solid record"?
 Maybe he has one if we're gauging him by Republican-establishment standards.
 After all, as Utah's governor, Huntsman was a spendaholic and global-warming alarmist who was lax on illegal immigration and favored a government mandate that citizens purchase health insurance.
-Does it get any more mainstream GOP than that?
+Does it get any more mainstream than that?
 In 2009, Huntsman opined that the problem with Obama's failed Keynesian stimulus was that it wasn't big enough -- it should have been $1 trillion (gee, I wonder why President Obama figured he'd be a good fit).
-On foreign policy -- a topic on which even the Editors chide Huntsman despite their amazingly generous grading curve -- he appears to be a transnational progressive of the Council on Foreign Relations bent who never met a treaty he didn't like.
+On foreign policy -- a topic on which even the Editors chide Huntsman despite their amazingly generous grading curve -- he appears to be a transnational progressive of on Foreign Relations bent who never met a treaty he didn't like.
 Much can be said about all of that, but it is not exactly a "solid record" by conservative standards as National Review used to apply them.

 Geez, are the wheels coming off National Review or what?
 Perhaps the editors could get former NR contributor Kathleen Parker up to their offices for a séance.
 She seems to have a talent for channeling Bill Buckley (and she might want to conjure up William Rusher, too.)
 Would Buckley and Rusher be Huntsman men?
 Really?